btc-vision/btc-runtime/docs/core-concepts/blockchain-environment.md

 private allowancePointer: u16 = Blockchain.nextPointer;
 ```

 Each `nextPointer` call returns a unique `u16` value.
-Pointers are allocated sequentially starting from a base value.
+Pointers are allocated sequentially starting from 1.
+Limited to 65,535 storage slots per contract.

 See [Pointers](./pointers.md) for more details.